Basics of Revenue Management and Hiring a Revenue Manager for your Vacation Rental Business

 What is revenue management?

-Revenue management is the practice of analyzing the vacation rental performance and market data to draw insights and set a strong pricing strategy.
+Revenue management basically analyzes the vacation rental performance and market data to draw insights and set a strong pricing strategy.
 It includes selecting the optimum price for each booking based on various performance metrics.

 Revenue management may include pricing, product selection, expense reduction, marketing, and recurring fees.
 However, some factors are more crucial than others when developing a pricing strategy.